ethereum/go-ethereum/docs/_clef/CliqueSigning.md

 * The master seed does not contain your accounts, those need to be backed up separately!
 ```

-After this operation, `clef` has it's own vault where it can store secrets and attestations, which we will utilize going forward.
+After this operation, `clef` has it's own vault where it can store secrets and attestations.

-### Storing passwords in `clef`
+## Storing passwords in `clef`

-With that done, we can now make `clef` aware of the password.
-We invoke `setpw <address>` to store a password for a given address. `clef` asks for the password, and it also asks for the clef master-password, in order to update and store the new secrets inside clef vault.
+With that done, `clef` can be made aware of the password.
+To do this `setpw <address>` is invoked to store a password for a given address. `clef` asks for the password, and it also asks for the master-password, in order to update and store the new secrets inside the vault.

 ```
 $ clef --keystore ./ddir/keystore --configdir ./clef --chainid 15 --suppress-bootwarn setpw 0x9CD932F670F7eDe5dE86F756A6D02548e5899f47